LoyolaChicagoCS/gradhandbook/source/regulations.rst

    `GSB web site <http://www.luc.edu/quinlan/mba/mba-chicago/index.shtml>`_.
    We will try to include them also on our course web pages for Winter and Spring Quarters.
+#.
+It is also possible to request a swap for an already running course
+   that will overlap the later starting course, if you got access to a CSIS course opening after the normal drop deadline.
+   Of course in this case your email needs to also clearly state the course you wish to swap out of.

 **Drop requests** after the normal LOCUS semester drop/add time limit, but inside the limits set by the Graduate School of Business: